Imagine being lost in the woods without a compass; what survival skill advice will you follow?

 Expert Survival Skills Advice – Build an elevated, insulated bed from grass, leaves, and sticks.
 The surrounding trees will act as a roof and provide protection and shade.

-In terms of keeping you warm, an insulated bed should be the primary issue.
+An insulated bed should be the primary issue for keeping you warm.
 Why do you need a bed when you could always lie on the ground?

-You can sleep on the ground, but you risk freezing to death, especially if the ground is wet.
+You can sleep on the ground but risk freezing to death, especially if the ground is wet.
 It gets colder at night, so it’s essential to have something to keep your body from losing heat to the surroundings.

 The best way to make an elevated bed outside